 Another thing that made Dart one of the top programming languages in a short time is that it embraces the open-source ecosystem.
 It also has rich tooling support.
 Most IDEs and Text Editors have great support for this language, meaning that you can use both simple editors like Sublime Text, VIM, Atom, or heavy IDEs such as Android Studio, IntelliJ IDEA, or Webstorm- all with remarkable support.

-The Dart programming language market share is less than 0.01%, and it is in 36th place according to TIOBE, with a rating of 0.29%.
+The Dart programming language market share is 0.64% (PYPL), and it is in 33th place according to TIOBE, with a rating of 0.31% (TIOBE).
+The average annual salary for a Dart programmer is $92,842 (Zip Recruiter).

 Rust has been gaining traction as one of the most popular programming languages for web development in the last couple of years.
 But why do programmers like it so much?
 For starters, Rust is beginner-friendly, open-source, memory safe, and has a similar syntax to C and C++.
 It has become C++’s major competitor in the past couple of years for these reasons.
-It is also handy in web development and operating system contexts.
+It is very handy for anyone who does web development and works on operating system contexts.

-The Rust programming language market share still stands below 0.01%, ranking it 121st among other programming languages.
-Rust programmers’ average annual salary is $91,709.
+The Rust programming language market share stands at 1.29% and Rust programmers’ average annual salary is $132,298 (PYPL, Zip Recruiter).

-The Scala programming language market share is 0.09%, placing it in the 21st spot, but it is also the leader with the biggest functional programming languages market share.
+The Scala programming language market share is 0.73 %, placing it in the 17st spot, but it is also the leader with the biggest functional programming languages market share (PYPL).

-The average annual salary for a Scala programmer is $139,292.
+The average annual salary for a Scala programmer is $140,501 (Zip Recruiter).

-According to programming language usage statistics, PHP is used by 21.98% of software developers worldwide.
+According to programming language usage statistics, PHP is used by 21.98% of software developers worldwide (Statista).
 As you may already know, this language is used for server-side web development.
 It has a large ecosystem of users who have produced libraries, automation tools, and frameworks to make PHP easier to use.

 As of 2021, the number of programming languages is about 700, but if we count the most notable ones, the number drops to 245.